tarantool/tarantool/changelogs/unreleased/gh-7698-datetime-subtraction-with-tz.md

   ...
   ```

-  Now we accumulate that difference to the minute component of
+  Now this difference is accumulated in the minute component of
-  a resultant interval:
+  the resulting interval:

   ```
   tarantool> datetime.new{tz='MSK'} - datetime.new{tz='UTC'}